 I could say the same today.

-I’ve never wanted the flow of words and images to slow – not in my active dreaming, and not in the long hours I often dedicate to zeroing in on the right language for my specific purpose.
+I’ve never wanted the flow of words and images to slow – not in my dreaming, and not in the long hours I often dedicate to shaping language to my specific purpose.
 Nor have I ever wanted to lose the pleasure of standing in front of a work of art – entering its rhythms, its lines and colors – asking questions of the more raw compositions, and basking in the lucid beauty of others.

 Exposed and Exhibiting

-For all her shortcomings as a parent, her exposed nerves and manic tendencies, my mother served as an extraordinary model in several ways: she exemplified the value of hard work, the importance of learning, and the gift of a genuine passion for the arts.
+For all her shortcomings as a parent, my mother served as an extraordinary model in several ways: she exemplified the value of hard work, the importance of learning, and the gift of a genuine passion for the arts.

 Ours was a household with little money, but an abundance of books and pictures.
 Tables were stacked with texts, and walls displayed an eclectic assortment of objects and images – everything from 18th century etchings she’d snatched up for a song, to riveting and unusual works of the early 1970s.